 Infamous ‘Preppy Killer’ Robert Chambers, convicted in 1986 Central Park strangling, is paroled in separate drug case after 15 years

-Notorious “Preppy Killer” Robert Chambers, convicted for the brutal 1986 Central Park strangling of a teen-age girl in a blockbuster Manhattan case, was paroled from prison after serving 15 years on a separate drug rap.
+NEW YORK — Notorious “Preppy Killer” Robert Chambers, convicted for the brutal 1986 Central Park strangling of a teenage girl in a blockbuster Manhattan case, was paroled from prison after serving 15 years on a separate drug rap.

 The now 56-year-old Chambers was released Tuesday from the Shawangunk Correctional Facility, according to state Department of Corrections and Community Supervision records.
 It was his second stint behind bars following his earlier incarceration on a manslaughter plea for the headline-making “rough sex” killing of victim Jennifer Levin.